All Collections

 The options on the left-hand menu will also update:

-• Inherit from the report template: This will allow you to filter by website(s) or tags when you use this template to create a dashboard (reports won’t allow you to do this, as once created they will never change).
+• Inherit from the dashboard template: This will allow you to filter by website(s) or tags when you use this template to create a dashboard (dashboards won’t allow you to do this, as once created they will never change).

 • Select a website: This will lock down the widget to always show data from the website you choose right now, and won’t respond to any website/tag filters you use in a dashboard.